suhas1999/dogs_vs_cats_Exp/README.md

 # Dogs_vs_cats_Exp
 Here I tried use google colab notebook for the classification problem

-Here I classified the images using transfer learning:
-  *Resnet50 architecture is used
+Here I classified the images using transfer learning:\n *Resnet50 architecture is used
   *I used the weights which are obtained when the model is trained on the Imagenet data set *Keras inbuilt preprocesing techiques are used